tomeichlersmith/ldmx-sw-rewrite-history-testing/README.md

 This applies the `git-filter-repo` command to the "extra crispy" clone.
 And then `just push` pushes the "extra crispy" repo to its (mock) remote.

-## Experience
-To see how a developer with a clone of the old/dirty/heavy history would experience their remote being updated with the new/clean/light history, we make another copy of ldmx-sw and then set its remote to the mock "extra crispy" remote.

-`just test NAME` opens a shell in this copy of ldmx-sw and records any output into a log which is then rendered into an HTML file in `tests/NAME.html`.
-For these test recordings that are committed into this repository and pushed to GitHub, we can use [html-preview](https://github.com/html-preview/html-preview.github.io) to view the session including the input commands and output results.

 ### Git Notes
 You can use the `GIT_CONFIG_GLOBAL` environment variable to temporarily change the Git configuration for testing.
 As an example, I have several configurations that deviate from normal/default behavior (e.g. `pull.rebase=true`),